“I hope we get a wrap-up movie!”

 Weeks later, CBS similarly announced that CSI was not being renewed for Season 16, and would wrap its run with a two-hour finale to air that fall.
 “This was one of the strongest, longest-running dramas in TV history and really important to the network,” CBS’ then-scheduling chief/future president Kelly Kahl explained at the time.
 “I’m really happy we can send it off in the right way.”

 A year ago — four weeks after Netflix pulled the plug on Sense8, and in the wake of much fan outcry — it was announced that the sci-fi drama would return with a wrap-up movie (which ran 150 minutes and premiered on June 8).
-And most recently, fans of Freeform’s Shadowhunters learned that the back half of Season 3 would be capped by a two-hour series finale.
+And more recently, fans of Freeform’s Shadowhunters learned that the back half of Season 3 would be capped by a two-hour series finale.
 (Update: Weeks after this story first published, NBC’s twice-cancelled Timeless got a double-episode series finale.)

-But again, those instances (Psych: The Movie was more a reunion event, arriving three-and-a-half years after its proper series finale) represent satisfaction for a half of a half of a fraction of the broadcast, cable and streaming shows that get cancelled.
+But again, those instances (Psych: The Movie was more a reunion event, arriving three-and-a-half years after its series finale) represent satisfaction for a half of a half of a fraction of the broadcast, cable and streaming shows that get cancelled.
 Because, most simply said, it’s no easy thing to “get the band back together” to film a movie.

 Sense8 executive producer Grant Hill spoke to that cold, hard fact in a recent interview with The Hollywood Reporter, detailing how that wrap-up movie just barely came to be, due to logistics.